-A third element of the right is the priority date., when the water right was filed with the state.
+A third element of the right is the priority date.
+That is the date in which the water right was filed with the state.
 It dictates exactly what priority the right has relative to all other rights, a concept often called "first in time is first in right."

 It literally means the oldest water right gets its water first, the next oldest second and so on until the available water is exhausted.